5 Ways to Manage Stress During Life’s Craziest Moments

 “One thing I’ve really been focusing on with my patients is the idea of gratitude,” he says.
 “I think in general we tend to go to the negative, and we overlook the good things.”

 Try keeping a gratitude journal.
-Or, make a point of talking to family members or friends about the things you’re grateful for on a regular basis.
+Or, make a point of calling or video chatting family members or friends about the things you’re grateful for on a regular basis.

 Are you clenching your teeth, balling your fists or tensing your shoulders?
 Some of the first signs that anxiety or anger are about to overwhelm you occur in your body.
 Pay attention to these cues.
 Then try to use some of your coping skills, like diaphragmatic breathing.

-“If you can address these symptoms when they’re at a 3 out of 10, rather than a 9 out of 10, it’s easier to calm yourself back down,” Dr. Borland says.
+“If you can address these symptoms when they’re at a three out of 10, rather than a nine out of 10, it’s easier to calm yourself back down,” says Dr. Borland.

-If stress, anxiety and/or anger are starting to impact your life, it’s a good idea to talk to a professional.
+If stress, anxiety and/or anger are starting to impact your life, it’s a good idea to talk to a professional on the phone or through a video call.
 One simple way to find out is to ask yourself if you’ve been acting in a way that’s out of character:

 If you’re going through these changes, talk therapy can be a good way to help you release pent-up emotions and learn skills for handling stress, says Dr. Borland.

-Stress — at work, at home or on the road — is unavoidable.
+Stress — working remotely or from family — is unavoidable.
 But you don’t have to let it overwhelm you.